Being asked to reduce your pay or your hours of work

 If your employer reduces your days at work to 3 days a week or less and you do not qualify for Jobseeker’s Benefit you may get Jobseeker's Allowance for the other days.
 You must meet the other conditions that apply to Jobseeker's Allowance, for example, you must satisfy a means test.

 If you were made redundant within one year of being put on reduced hours or pay, your redundancy payment would be based on your earnings for a full week.
 If you are made redundant after working reduced hours for more than a year, how your payment will be calculated depends on whether you accepted being on reduced hours or not.
 If you fully accepted the reduced working hours as your normal week and never asked to return to full-time work, then your redundancy payment will be based on your gross pay for the reduced working hours.
 If, on the other hand, you never accepted the reduced working hours as your normal hours and continually asked to be put back on full-time working, your payment would be based on your normal weekly earnings.
-If you have a dispute about this with your employer you could make a claim to the Employment Appeals Tribunal.
+If you have a dispute about this with your employer you could make a claim to the Workplace Relations Commission.

 Instead of reducing your working hours your employer may make you redundant and offer you alternative work under a new contract of employment.
 However this may affect your entitlement to a redundancy payment.

 If your employer makes you a reasonable offer of alternative work, and you refuse it, you may lose your entitlement to a redundancy payment.
 Generally speaking, alternatives which involve a loss of status or worsening of the terms and conditions of your employment would not be considered reasonable.